marmuthandsome/Vulnerable_Machine/README.md

 You can start Mysql with the following command:

 - Using XAMPP Application.
-- And start the mysql.
+- And start the Mysql.

 ### Mysql Credentials